 Pet Carsickness - Does your pet suffer when traveling in the car?

-The first thing to realize when dealing with car sickness
+The first thing to realize when dealing with car sickness or stress

 is that in 95% of cases it is stress related, and not motion